 2. Do You Have Insurance?

 As with all home improvement and repair projects, a plumbing job has a risk of injury for the contractor, a third party and you.
 In addition, there may also be damage to adjacent properties.
-Plumbing professionals need to be prepared for these risks by carrying insurance.
+Plumbing professionals need to prepare for these risks by carrying insurance.

 In general, plumbing companies need to have liability insurance and worker’s compensation.
 Liability insurance protects the contractor from claims against their work while worker’s compensation gives medical benefits to an employee if they get injured on the job.